-This article explains the Two Factor Theory by Frederick Herzberg in a practical way.
+This article explains the Herzberg Two Factor Theory of Motivation in a practical way.
 After reading it, you understand the core of this effectiveness theory about motivating your employees.

 This theory, also called the Motivation-Hygiene Theory or the dual-factor theory, was penned by Frederick Herzberg in 1959.
 This American psychologist, who was very interested in people’s motivation and job satisfaction, came up with the theory.
 He conducted his research by asking a group of people about their good and bad experiences at work.
 He was surprised that the group answered questions about their good experiences very differently from the ones about their bad experiences.

 Based on this, he developed the theory that people’s job satisfaction depends on two kinds of factors.
 Factors for satisfaction (motivators / satisfiers) and factors for dissatisfaction (hygiene factors / dissatisfiers).

 Performance, recognition, job status, responsibility and opportunities for growth all fall under motivators/ satisfiers.

 Hygiene factors/dissatisfiers are about salary, secondary working conditions, the relationship with colleagues, physical work place and the relationship between supervisor and employee.

 In his theory, Herzberg claims these factors function on the same plane.
 In other words, satisfaction and dissatisfaction aren’t polar opposites.
 Taking away an employee’s dissatisfaction – for example by offering a higher salary – doesn’t necessarily mean the employee will then be satisfied.
 The employee is just no longer dissatisfied.

 4 different combinations can exist at work: